yannik-cyber/Resume/Resume.md

 ### Studies (Ba) of Media and Culture Science and Informatics
 **University to Cologne** | Oct 2015 - Oct 2019 (Canceled due to career change)
-- No GPA, as the course was canceled.
+- No GPA, as I dropped out.

 ### High-school diploma
 **Humpis School Ravensburg** | Jun 2014